vnglst/pong-wars/README.md

 ## Credits

-I saw this first here: https://twitter.com/nicolasdnl/status/1749715070928433161, but it appears to be a much older idea.
+I saw this first [here](https://twitter.com/nicolasdnl/status/1749715070928433161), but it appears to be a much older idea.
 There's some more information on the history in the [Hacknernews discussion](https://news.ycombinator.com/item?id=39159418).

 The colors are based on the Mindful Palette by [Alex Cristache](https://twitter.com/AlexCristache/status/1738610343499157872).

 ## Submitting PRs

 I love getting feedback and PRs with improvements for this, but I also want to keep this simple and the code minimal.
-If you want to extent the game, feel free to create your own.
+If you want to extend the game, feel free to create your own.
 If you found a way to improve the collision detection (or a better way to add some randomness), feel free to open a PR.

 ## Links